RDudkman/DoubleAU-Net/README.md

 2)	Run code cells 5.
 3)	Change in code cell 8 folder_in_output to the wanted folder in output path to load from
 4)	Run code cells 8,9,10.
-5)	You can choose between your trained model, or use our saved models which are the best we achieved.
-Our models can be found in:
-Best results/bowl/
-Best results/CVC/

 NOTE: The model’s name in our code is called DoubleUNet because we first implemented the DoubleUNet and on top of the base notebook we added our changes.
 We didn’t change the variable’s name when we implemented our DoubleAU-Net.
 To be clear, the model in the notebook is our DoubleAU-Net.